H.R. 3599: Joint Reserve Detachment (JRD) Formalization Act

 3

-Applies specifically to the Defense Innovation Unit
+It applies only to the Defense Innovation Unit

 The required detachment is the Joint Reserve Detachment of the Defense Innovation Unit, not a Pentagon-wide reserve force or a new stand-alone agency.